 Dried leaves can be an excellent chicken coop bedding.
 Many homesteaders use dried oak leaves, which don't mat together.
 Leaves are inexpensive and widely available each fall.

 You can't just buy dried leaves off the shelf, and you do need to be sure they are dry before you put them in your coop to avoid a stinky matted mess.

 Wood chips are another potentially high carbon source of chicken coop bedding.
 Anyone with a woodpile who splits and chops their own wood has a supply of wood chips and can use them in the coop.
-You can also buy bags of wood chips at most garden or home centers or have it delivered by the cubic yard like mulch.
+You can also buy bags of wood chips at most garden or home centers or have them delivered by the cubic yard like mulch.

 Key to Success

-The key to success in chicken coop bedding is to get a fluffy carbon-rich bedding that ideally can compost right in the coop with chicken manure.
-Straw is our favorite and also our pick for the best chicken coop bedding, but in practice, we use large flake wood shavings most of the time due to the cost of straw in our area and for ease of cleaning.
+The key to success in chicken coop bedding is to get fluffy carbon-rich bedding that ideally can compost right in the coop with chicken manure.
+Straw is our favorite and our pick for the best chicken coop bedding, but in practice, we use large flake wood shavings most of the time due to the cost of straw in our area and for ease of cleaning.

 What's your favorite bedding for chickens?
 Let us know on our Wide Open Pets Facebook page!